 The calculation of the operating margin (OM) emission factor is based on one of the following four methods: (a) Simple OM, (b) Simple adjusted OM, (c) Dispatch data analysis OM, or (d) Average OM.
-The choice of method to be used depends on data availability and the share of and production from low-cost/must-run resources.
-The method with highest accuracy is method (c) - the dispatch data analysis OM - and the methodology requires that this method be chosen if the data is available.
-All other methods are expected to have a lower accuracy than dispatch data analysis OM (Source 15).
+The choice of method is up to the project participants, though the applicability of some methods depends on data availability and the share of and production from low-cost/must-run resources.
+The method with highest accuracy is method (c) - the dispatch data analysis OM.
+All other methods are expected to have a lower accuracy than dispatch data analysis OM (Source 20).